Quick Answer & Key Takeaways

 Easy-Start Gas Ignition Systems

 Starting a gas mower historically involved pressing a primer bulb multiple times and carefully adjusting a choke lever.
-In modern self starting lawn mowers designs, these steps are managed automatically.
+In modern The Best Self Starting Lawn Mowers of 2026 Reviewed and Compared designs, these steps are managed automatically.

 - Auto-Choke Technology: A temperature-sensitive wax cartridge located near the muffler automatically regulates the choke plate.
 When the engine is cold, the choke is closed to enrich the fuel mixture.
 As the engine warms up, the wax expands, opening the choke plate without any user intervention.